 I submitted everything at 8:06 (so about 7 minutes after it opened) and my inscrita number was 199.
 Chris, who didn’t make any mistakes, was nice enough to wait for me to finish my application before hitting submit.
 He was number 200.
 He could’ve just submitted earlier but we wanted to make sure we had numbers close together.

-So in the 100s after 6 minutes – that’s pretty intense.
+So 6 minutes after application means you’ll have a number in the hundreds- that’s pretty intense.
 People who were submitting hours later were already in the 1,000s.
 So we’re glad we risked being late for school (which we were a little) to submit.